Wedge - AI Receipt Itemizer

 User Research

-1-1 Observational Usability Test
+1-1 Observational Usability Test, Post-survey

 PARTICIPANTS